 Now ignoring that part of "Christmas Lodge" which is about having faith in God and what you have left is a charming, inoffensive but very obvious romantic drama, although it is light on the drama.
 It doesn't take a genius to work out that Mary and Jack will end up becoming an item and with this beautiful lodge as a backdrop it is all very cute and sweet.
-In fact it is also very wholesome and innocent with it all being peachy clean, in fact so peachy clean that it is a little too much.
-But it is charming and as the story eventually wends its way to it being Christmas at the lodge, and with snow covering the ground it delivers the much anticipated picture perfect scene of the snowy lodge.
+In fact it is also very wholesome and innocent with it all being peachy clean, in fact so peachy clean that it is a little too nice.
+But it is charming and as the story eventually wends its way to it being Christmas at the lodge, and with snow covering the ground, it delivers the much anticipated picture perfect scene of the snowy lodge.

 But there is the religious side to "Christmas Lodge" which ranges from various mentions of God, heaven, having faith in the Lord as well as using the story of Jesus to remind someone about doing good.
 Now none of that bothered me, yes it was at times less than subtle but it fitted in with the very innocent and wholesome drama.
 But as I already mentioned I know that some people who have watched "Christmas Lodge" have been offended by the religious aspect and disappointed in the fact it is not really a Christmas movie or at least not coming across how it looks.
 But if you are a believer and want a wholesome movie which touches on faith & family then "Christmas Lodge" should be on your watch list.